On head-to-head results as tie-breaker and consequent opportunities for collusion: Theoretical analysis

+This section will identify all match-fixing opportunities caused by using head-to-head results for tie-breaking in a single round-robin tournament with four teams.
+For instance, the case when two teams have 2-2 wins after two games such that they play against each other in the final round is \emph{not} studied because the existence of collusion by playing a draw does not depend on the tie-breaking rule.

-Consider a single round-robin tournament with four teams, where the two matches in the last round are played simultaneously.
-The latter is a standard rule in major football tournaments since the ``disgrace of Gij\'on'' \citep[Section~3.9.1]{KendallLenten2017}.
+The two matches in the last round are assumed to be played simultaneously, which is a standard rule in major football tournaments since the ``disgrace of Gij\'on'' \citep[Section~3.9.1]{KendallLenten2017}.
 A win is awarded by three, a draw by one, and a loss by zero points.

-In the following, all collusion opportunities \emph{implied by favouring head-to-head records} for tie-breaking purposes will be explored in this setting.\footnote{~For instance, the case when two teams have 6-6 points after two games such that they play against each other in the final round is \emph{not} studied because the existence of collusion by playing a draw does not depend on the tie-breaking rule.} Clearly, tacit collusion is not possible in the first two rounds because of the substantial uncertainty due to the unknown results of the remaining matches.

-Two teams $A$ and $B$ can exploit the use of head-to-head records as primary tie-breaking criteria to collude in the final round if: (a) at least three teams, including $A$ and $B$, can be equal on points on completion; and (b) they play against each other in the last round.
-It is straightforward to check that these two teams might finish with 2, 3, 4, 5, or 6 points.
-Based on this observation, all match-fixing opportunities can be derived by ``backward induction''.
+Clearly, tacit collusion is not possible in the first two rounds because of the substantial uncertainty due to the unknown results of the remaining matches.
+Two teams $A$ and $B$ can exploit the use of head-to-head results as primary tie-breaking criteria to collude in the final round if: (a) exactly three teams, including $A$ and $B$, can be equal on points on completion; and (b) they play against each other in the last round.
+Note that in a single group setting, the tie-breaking rule cannot be detrimental to a third team if only teams $A$ and $B$ have the same number of points.
+Analogously, if four teams have the same number of points, the two tie-breaking concepts are equivalent.

+Both of these teams should finish with 2, 3, 4, 5, or 6 points.
+Then, all match-fixing opportunities can be derived by ``backward induction''.